aponcedeleonch/Aalto-AMDM-Graph-Partioning/README.md

 - Unorm - Use un-normalized Laplacian and k clusters
 - NormLap - Use normalized Laplacian and k clusters
 - NormEig - Use normalized Laplacian, normalized rows of eigenvector matrix and k clusters
 - HagenKahng - Only useful for k=2.
 Use only second eigenvector to cluster.
-Based on [New Spectral Methods for Ratio Cut Partitioning and Clustering](https://pdfs.semanticscholar.org/3627/8bf6919c6dced7d16dc0c02d725e1ed178f8.pdf) - Lars Hagen and Andrew B. Kahng
+Based on [New Spectral Methods for Ratio Cut Partitioning and Clustering](https://pdfs.semanticscholar.org/3627/8bf6919c6dced7d16dc0c02d725e1ed178f8.pdf) by Lars Hagen and Andrew B. Kahng
 - Recursive

 ```sh